 There is also a seventh gallery that hosts temporary exhibitions (separate entrance fees apply).
 Most of the galleries of the permanent exhibitions have English signs and descriptions, and English audio guides are available from the front desk free of charge.
 The museum is located not far from Narita Airport on the former grounds of Sakura Castle.
 There is also a botanical garden nearby.

-The National Museum of Japanese History is located about 15 kilometers east of Narita Airport.
+The National Museum of Japanese History is located about 15 kilometers west of Narita Airport.

 By Keisei Railways